perplexedstepan/perplexedstepan.github.io/docs/lexitabuk.md

 <td>After installing, open the app.</td>
 </tr>
 </table>

-Enable Unknown Sources: Before installation, ensure that the 'Unknown Sources' option is enabled in your device's security settings or Google Drive is given permissions to install apps.

-4. Install the APK: Locate the downloaded APK file in your device's file manager and tap on it to begin the installation.

 Note: Regular updates and additional features will be rolled out to enhance your learning experience.
 Stay updated with the latest version for the best performance.